 By Anthony Caruso III | Publisher

 Washington Nationals shortstop Trea Turner had a career game on Thursday night.
-He hit his first grand slam — along with two home runs — and eight RBI’s in the Nationals come from behind game, 14-12, over the Miami Marlins.
+He hit his first grand slam — along with two additional home runs — and eight RBI’s in the Nationals’ come-from-behind game, 14-12, over the Miami Marlins.

 The Marlins scored three runs in the top of the eighth inning.
 Brian Anderson hit a three-run home run that went 393 feet to deep center field.

 READ MORE: Click here for our latest MLB coverage.